mwdavisii/nyx/readme.md

 ## Influences & Inspirations

 These public repositories heavily influenced my configuration.
 You'll see bit of stuff from each.
 In fact, most of the dot files in this project are directly pulled from EdenEast's public nix configuration.
-What he's done with [neovim/neovim](https://github.com/neovim/neovim) is mind blowing.
+What they've done with [neovim/neovim](https://github.com/neovim/neovim) is mind blowing.

 - [EdenEast/nyx](https://github.com/EdenEast/nyx)
 - [dustinlyons/nixos-config](https://github.com/dustinlyons/nixos-config)